lupyuen/lupyuen.github.io/src/pinephone.md

 -   And an __Editable Text Box__

-This is how we do it in Zig...
+This is how we do it in Zig: [src/main.zig](https://github.com/lupyuen/zig-pinephone-gui/blob/main/src/main.zig)

 ![Source Code for our app](https://lupyuen.github.io/images/pinephone-code1a.png)